top of page

 ADDITIONAL INFORMATION

-It is imperative that all interns are eligible and able to travel within the United States as Florida is where we travel to and from in the case of an emergency, evacuation due to a hurricane, or any other unforeseen circumstances.
-It is YOUR responsibility to check and meet the requirements to enter the USA - (visa, ESTA, waiver program, etc.)
+It is imperative that all interns are eligible and able to travel within the United States, as Florida is where we travel to and from in the case of an emergency, evacuation due to a hurricane, or any other unforeseen circumstances.
+You must be able to stay in the USA for at least 30 consecutive days in order to participate in Florida Keys Research.
+It is YOUR responsibility to check and meet the requirements to enter the USA (visa, ESTA, waiver program, etc.)

-Please be prepared to attach a PDF version of your CV, cover letter and two letters of recommendation with the application form.
+Please be prepared to attach PDF versions of your CV, cover letter and two letters of recommendation with the application form.

 More Questions?